 Lastly, it is relevant to note that dental implants are one of the most successful medical or dental procedures that exist.
 With a consistent success rate of over 95%, it is uncommon to see complications arising from dental implant operations.
 At Lytle, Tate & Stamper, our team is comprised of ADA recognized specialists in oral and maxillofacial surgery who are ready to take on whatever obstacles may arise.

-Our three facilities in Glendale, Pasadena, and La Cañada are some of Southern California’s most experienced dental implant practices.
+Our office in Pasadena is one of Southern California’s most experienced dental implant practices.
 With state-of-the-art advanced technology and a dedicated staff of implant specialists, we can take on any implant and post-implant situations that arise.